 In December 2020, Wigan Council appointed Galleries25 – a joint venture partnership between Cityheart and Beijing Construction Engineering Group International (BCEGI) – as their Strategic Development Partner for the circa £130 million redevelopment of the Galleries Shopping Centre in Wigan.
 The redevelopment aims to provide a vibrant new retail, leisure and residential scheme in the heart of the town centre, with landscaped public realm square and room for 460 car parking spaces.

-Since December Wigan Council has been working closely with Galleries25 to establish a more detailed plan.
+Since December 2020 Wigan Council has been working closely with the Galleries25 team to establish a more detailed plan.
 In May, a pre-planning consultation launched – giving traders, retailers and members of the public the opportunity to have their say before the plan goes to planning committee in Autumn.
-If the plan is approved by councillors, then we hope to start on site in early 2022.
+In June the Council signed the Development Agreement with Cityheart and also the Galleries25 team submitted the detailed planning application for the site.
+The plans will be determined at a special planning committee scheduled on Tuesday 2nd November.
+If approved, work will commence early 2022.

 In short, yes.
 We simply can’t afford to do nothing, especially in the current financial climate.